Is plant-based meat ultra-processed?

 The conventional meat that plant-based meat often replaces makes up a sizeable chunk of the ultra-processed foods eaten in Europe, and the above-mentioned study was not the only one to identify the specific link between high consumption of processed conventional meat with increased health risks.
 Studies using the NutriNet Sante and Nurses Health Study one and two cohorts also found these associations.

 Importantly, evidence on the harms of red and processed meat is not only derived from broad studies looking at ultra-processed foods.
-Studies looking solely at red and processed meat offer even more reliable evidence, as they are based on more concrete definitions.
-Systematic reviews (the gold standard for scientific evidence) have found associations between processed meat and major drivers of diet-related ill health in Europe including heart disease (the largest cause of death in Europe) and diabetes, as well as bowel cancer, (the second most prevalent cancer and the second largest cause of cancer-related death in Europe).
+Studies looking solely at red and processed meat offer more reliable evidence, as they are based on more concrete definitions.
+Systematic reviews have found associations between processed meat and major drivers of diet-related ill health in Europe including heart disease (the largest cause of death in Europe) and diabetes, as well as bowel cancer, (the second most prevalent cancer and the second largest cause of cancer-related death in Europe).

 Impact of processing on the nutritional value of plant-based meat